bseeger/fcrepo-sample-dataset-tests/README.md

 This tool will run in one of two modes:
 * it will verify everything in the specified export directory is in Fedora4
-* it will verify that everything in Fedora4 is located on the file system in the export directory
+* it will verify that everything in Fedora4 is located on the file system in the export directory <-- not yet implemented

+The general flow:
+* Export data from a Fedora4 system in **n-triples** format, using the [Fedora4 Import Export Client](http://github.com/fcrepo4-labs/fcrepo-import-export)
+* Configure this verification tool
+* Run this tool and check the 'verification-report.txt' file that was created.
+It will report on errors found.

 To run the verify test, first edit the configuration file ```config.ini``` (details below) and then run: